leadership-camp-challenge-army-navy-1250

 Summer Camps – Frequently Asked Questions:

 3. Is it too late to register?
 Although it is best to look for a leadership camp several months to a year in advance, many independent private school camps, for instance, do offer enrollment into the late spring and early summer.
 Things happen due to family health and other circumstances, so most camps have last minute cancellations and/or maintain waiting lists.
-Also, most summer camp websites will post if they are no longer accepting applications, but it is wise to call your top list to ask your key questions about key deadlines to apply, register, and make payment.

 4. Do camps offer financial aid?
 Most camps do not offer financial aid as these are short-term programs; however, some camps do offer incentives for academic year enrollment.
 This can be in the form of discounts, merit awards, and other incentives.